 The mold is spreading cave to cave, and the park service is trying everything they can to stop it.

 Scientists believe the mold spores can spread on clothing and equipment.

 Thanks to my visit to Mammoth Cave six months ago, I’m considered contaminated.

 I had to

 Spring along the natural entrance route into Carlsbad Caverns

-in order to get my cave entrance ticket.
+wipe my shoes and camera with bleach wipes supplied by a ranger in order to get my cave entrance ticket.